 - Potentially consume your uncertainty budget

 - Cause the force measuring device to be out of tolerance

 - Cause all measurements between the last calibration and the current calibration to be recalled

 - Raise the accuracy specification of the system

 Calibrating load cells for more than 50 years, Morehouse has observed all kinds of instabilities from different manufacturers.
-Most load cells we see are categorized as either general purpose or those calibrated in accordance with more stringent standards, such as ASTM E74 or ISO 376.
-We are going to discuss both types of load cells and their typical instability characteristics.
-In each case, we will start with the general uncertainty contributors, then progress to what we normally observe and give recommendations for improvement.
+Most load cells are categorized as either general purpose or those calibrated by more stringent standards, such as ASTM E74 or ISO 376.

-Typically, general-purpose load cells are more inexpensive and are paired with indicating systems which also contribute towards drift.
-The requests we see on these systems is generally for a 10-pt. calibration.
+Typically, general-purpose load cells are more inexpensive and paired with indicating systems contributing to drift or system stability.
+The requests we see on these systems are generally for a 10-pt. calibration.
 The accuracy specifications are usually 0.05 % to 1 % of full scale.

 Figure 1: Typical Instability Numbers for Various Load Cells